GUDA: Counterfactual Group-wise Training Data Attribution for Diffusion Models via Unlearning: Related Work

 \subsection{Data Attribution for Diffusion Models}

 Recent methods address attribution specifically for diffusion models: \citet{dai2023training}, \citet{lin2025diffusion}, and \citet{zheng2023intriguing} develop instance-level attribution techniques for these settings. \citet{wang2023evaluating} establish evaluation protocols, and \citet{wang2024data} connect unlearning to attribution for text-to-image models.
-Our work differs from~\citet{wang2024data} in two key aspects: (i) \emph{Estimand}: we approximate the group-removal counterfactual model $\theta^{\mathrm{logo}}_{-k}$, not instance-level attribution for a synthesized output; (ii) \emph{Method}: we unlearn the target group to approximate $\theta^{\mathrm{logo}}_{-k}$, rather than unlearning a synthesized image to obtain loss-based ranking signals.
+Our work differs from~\citet{wang2024data} in two key aspects: (i) \emph{Estimand}: we approximate the group-removal counterfactual model $\theta^{\mathrm{logo}}_{-k}$, not instance-level attribution for a synthesized output; (ii) \emph{Method}: we unlearn the target group to approximate $\theta^{\mathrm{logo}}_{-k}$, rather than unlearning a synthesized image to obtain loss-based ranking signals. \citet{choi2025large} apply unlearning-based attribution to text-to-music models, targeting instance-level attribution in the music domain; this is a complementary direction to \method's group-level counterfactual attribution for vision diffusion models.